Mahō Sentai Magiranger: Heavenly Saints

-Infershia
+Underground Hades Empire Infershia

 The Underground Hades Empire Infershia (地底冥府インフェルシア, Chitei Meifu Inferushia) are an underground empire which was ruled by the mysterious N Ma.
 Fifteen years ago, N Ma created the Hades Gate to send his entire army to Earth, but was stopped by the Heavenly Saint Blagel.
 N Ma uses his agents to break the seal so he can conquer the surface world.
 However, over time, some of the Infershians began to realize N Ma's insane obsession of destroying Magitopia and the Ozu Family was reckless due to needless deaths.
 Once N Ma was destroyed, Hades Goddess Sphinx took over the Infershia to rebuild their world and start anew with Magitopia.